 The Causality Inference stage is able to determine if compounds found in a biomedical text cause any adverse effect defined by the user.
 This stage is also based on the BERT model.
 There are three inputs in this stage:

-The list of compound names can be filled automatically by running the second stage, while the list of adverse effects is filled with some sensible defaults.
+The list of compound names and adverse effects can be filled automatically by running the second stage.
 The adverse effects can be expanded or removed by the user.